 The game does have some issues though.
 Namely, it’s the high learning curve.
 The ridiculously high learning curve; unless players take the time to actually play the tutorial and learn at least the basics, do not expect an easy time in the main game itself.
 There are also a lot of small things that should be remembered – enough that I recommend taking some notes.
 As your character levels and learns new moves, you’re going to have quite the list of abilities and there are only so many hotkeys/buttons on the HUD.

 Ultimately the game is fun, if convoluted.
 There is a tutorial level for a reason – I highly recommend taking it as noted.
 Multiple times.
 Even then, there are a few glitches within the game itself – sometimes I couldn’t jump out of places or I’d fail a mission because I’d do something too soon.
 Once these little kinks are understood the game is much easier to work with.
 Except for jumping out of system: that one still sucks as a glitch.
 Beyond those, the game is fun and definitely something I recommend for people looking to try a much, much deeper game.
-There’s a lot to chew on with this game and it won’t leave you wanting.Note: The Starpoint Gemini review was written based on the PC version of the game provided by the publisher.
+There’s a lot to chew on with this game and it won’t leave you wanting.Note: Starpoint Gemini was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.